minrk/libfabric-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libfabric` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libfabric, libfabric-bin, libfabric-devel, libfabric1` can be installed with `conda`:

 ```
-conda install libfabric
+conda install libfabric libfabric-bin libfabric-devel libfabric1
 ```

 or with `mamba`:

 ```
-mamba install libfabric
+mamba install libfabric libfabric-bin libfabric-devel libfabric1
 ```

 It is possible to list all of the versions of `libfabric` available on your platform with `conda`: